layan17/About-Naheem/README.md

 **My Personal Interest Includes:**

-**-Database Administrator:** I took a database class where I develop a sales database for Mississippi National River and Recreation Area, a national park in Minnsota.
+**- Database Administrator:** I took a database class where I develop a sales database for Mississippi National River and Recreation Area, a national park in Minnsota.
 I create a database model that connect every entities incolves in the sales in the park.
 I worked with Oracle SQL to the database script and queries for accessing, maintaing and defining the data.

-**Project Management:** To further strengthening my project managemnet skill, I recently built a responsive a forum web platform that gives Africans voice to speak against the corruption, and share insight on trending issues in the continent.
+**- Project Management:** To further strengthening my project managemnet skill, I recently built a responsive a forum web platform that gives Africans voice to speak against the corruption, and share insight on trending issues in the continent.
 I uses Agile methodology for the development.
 I donate 20% of the revenue I made from google ad adense to charity homes for children that needs help.

 ### Markdown